camunda/camunda-docs/docs/product-manuals/operate/deployment/configuration.md

 ## Logging

-Operate uses Log4j2 framework for logging.
-In the distribution archive as well as inside a Docker image, `config/log4j2.xml` logging configuration files are included and can be further adjusted to your needs:
+Operate uses the Log4j2 framework for logging.
+In the distribution archive, as well as inside a Docker image, `config/log4j2.xml` logging configuration files are included and can be further adjusted to your needs:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>